-- Copies of medical records, x-rays, MRIs and CT scans from prior doctor visits
+- Copies of medical records, including x-rays, MRIs and CT scan reports, from prior doctor visits and/or hospital visits

 - CD of any previous imaging studies

-- List of all medications, to include: dosage, frequency
+- List of all medications, to include: name, dosage, frequency

 - If your insurance requires a co-pay/deductible, please be prepared to pay that at the time of your visit.

 - If your insurance requires a referral, we must have the referral prior to scheduling of your appointment.

 - It is helpful to write down a list of questions for your provider so that we can ensure that we answer all of your questions in the exam room.

 Are my medical records kept private and confidential?